espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Combat Climber.md

 # Combat Climber
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your techniques allow you to fight as you climb.
-You're not [[Off-Guard]] while Climbing and can Climb with a hand occupied.
+You're not [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] while Climbing and can Climb with a hand occupied.
 You must still use another hand and both legs to Climb.